PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 	\label{fig3_3}
 \end{figure}

-Following that, the developer must add a *HTTP Request Defaults* object which provides JMeter with the basic information about the server to be tested, such as the base hostname, the port and the protocol, as well as parameters and body data.
+Following that, the developer must add a _HTTP Request Defaults_ object which provides JMeter with the basic information about the server to be tested, such as the base hostname, the port and the protocol, as well as parameters and body data.
+Figure 3.4 shows an example of the interface used to set these options.

 \begin{figure}[H]
 	\centering